tnichols217/notes/college/Extra Questions.md

    Don't have any updates?
 No problem!
 Many students don't.
 Know any good jokes or have a favorite inspirational quotation instead?

 > [!para]
 > 3 months ago an art studio downtown offered me a paid internship to do 3-D animation and design.
 Since then, I have learned how to work on a professional team to accomplish projects, involving pitching and reviewing ideas, creating and animating 3-D models, and recently leading projects.
+I've learned to